 Minimalist travel bloggers advise bringing one pair of shoes, but this doesn’t fit with everyone’s travel style.
 Wearing walking shoes to a nice dinner?
 No, thank you!

-Renata Olive uses her large Knack Pack to fit all the things she needs for a trip, saying, “I can pack multiple outfits and pairs of shoes in the different size compartments without the bag being too bulky.”
+Renata Olive uses her large Knack Backpack to fit all the things she needs for a trip, saying, “I can pack multiple outfits and pairs of shoes in the different size compartments without the bag being too bulky.”

 Travel Takeaway: While some clothing pieces can be used for multiple environments, avoid looking like a tourist by bringing appropriate shoes for the occasion.